-The following is a schedule of the operating revenues, by source, that were used to fund the College's operating activities for the years ended June 30, 2019 and 2018.
+The following is a graphic illustration of the operating revenues, by source, that were used to fund the College's operating activities for the years ended June 30, 2020 and 2019.
 In accordance with generally accepted accounting principles, state appropriations are not included in operating revenue.